Resource dependent branching processes and the envelope of societies: Conclusions

-{\bf Marxism.} Returning to Hypothesis~2 and our conclusion that extreme communism will never last long, RDBPs give, in a certain way, reason to Marx for the facts, although not for the conclusion.
+Returning to Hypothesis~\ref{hyp2} and our conclusion that extreme communism will never last long, RDBPs give, in a certain way, reason to Marx for the facts, although not for the conclusion.
 Marx saw that it may be hard to convince people of the advantages of his new ideology.
-He believed that the ``Mehrwert" (added value) of labour would then mainly benefit the working class who {\it creates} value, and that, as a result, income of the lowest class would go up.
-In RDBPs, this {\it does not} happen unless the mean production per individual would go up.
+He believed that the ``Mehrwert'' (added value) of labor would then mainly benefit the working class who \textit{creates} value, and that, as a result, income of the lowest class would go up.
+In RDBPs, this \textit{does not} happen unless the mean production per individual would go up.

-One has to give to Marx that he was hoping that this would be the case, i.e. that not only the income of the lower class but also the overall productivity would go up.
+One has to give to Marx that he was hoping that this would be the case, that is, that not only the income of the lower class but also the overall productivity would go up.
 Many opponents of communism are convinced of the very contrary, namely that the loss of personal advantages in the ideal communistic society will bring productivity down.

 We have to stay neutral on the latter discussion because our analysis touches only the critical relationship between demand and productivity, and not what is behind.
-What RDBPs show (compare with Example~(i) in Section~\ref{exs}) is that the added value would have to be considerable to convince people that their search for a higher standard of living would be of little importance.
+What RDBPs show [compare with example~(i) in Section~\ref{exs}] is that the added value would have to be considerable to convince people that their search for a higher standard of living would be of little importance.

-When Marx formulated his famous promise ``From each according to his ability, to each according to his needs", then there is nothing remarkable about this in a RDBP.
+When Marx formulated his famous promise ``From each according to his ability, to each according to his needs,'' then there is nothing remarkable about this in a RDBP.
 If a low productivity of an individual comes together with a large claim, then it must be expected to happen in a model with i.i.d. random variables.
 Any society can propose to serve claims independently of their size, provided that the resource space allows for it.
 But this is the point.
 To know whether the resource space will allow for the advertised generosity, Marx would face the crucial question of productivity.